GunMetalBlack/Grund-Lang/README.md

 It can compile to exe.

 ## Run Instructions
-After installation, enter your friendly neighborhood command prompt and enter the following command.
+Make sure the file you're sending has the.grd extension.
-Make sure the file you pass in has the .grd file extension.
+After installation, enter your friendly neighborhood command prompt and enter the following command:

 ``` .\grund somefile.grd ```
 You can chain files together to combine mutiple scripts by enter the following command